UriKH/RamanujansDreams/README.md

   1. Using `config.configure(<config_section> = {<configuration-name> : <new value>})` - that way new configurations could be added to newly developed modules.
   2. Using each section's private configuration e.g. `db_config.USAGE = DBUsage.RETRIEVE_DATA`.

+**(!)
+Please note that this package is a work in progress and thus not fully tested.
+Therefore, please inform / open an issue for any bug or error you encounter :)**

 ##### data.json
 When reading this file, the system will execute the `append` command and will try to add the inspiration function ${}_2F_1(0.5)$ to set of inpiration funcitons for $\pi$ with the shift in start point as $x=0,~y=0,~z=\text{sp.Rational(1,2)}$.
 ```